Toponymy: Toponomastics

-Place names provide the most useful geographical reference system in the world.
-Consistency and accuracy are essential in referring to a place to prevent confusion in everyday business and recreation.

 A toponymist, through well-established local principles and procedures developed in cooperation and consultation with the United Nations Group of Experts on Geographical Names (UNGEGN), applies the science of toponymy to establish officially recognized geographical names.
 A toponymist relies not only on maps and local histories, but interviews with local residents to determine names with established local usage.
 The exact application of a toponym, its specific language, its pronunciation, and its origins and meaning are all important facts to be recorded during name surveys.

 Scholars have found that toponyms provide valuable insight into the historical geography of a particular region.
 In 1954, F. M. Powicke said of place-name study that it "uses, enriches and tests the discoveries of archaeology and history and the rules of the philologists."

 Toponyms not only illustrate ethnic settlement patterns, but they can also help identify discrete periods of immigration.

 Toponymists are responsible for the active preservation of their region's culture through its toponymy.
 They typically ensure the ongoing development of a geographical names database and associated publications, for recording and disseminating authoritative hard-copy and digital toponymic data.
 This data may be disseminated in a wide variety of formats, including hard-copy topographic maps as well as digital formats such as geographic information systems, Google Maps, or thesauri like the Getty Thesaurus of Geographic Names.